divnix/std/cells/presets/templates/minimal.md

-# A minimal Standard Template to get started with docs!
+# A minimal project template with docs!

 ## Included Configuration